Summer League Starts SATURDAY July 1 More info HERE.

 Cloud, what's so bad about having a discussion about this?
 I didn't really realize I was trying to converse with someone who would rather "listen to (his) own death rattle while (he) was ablaze and drowning in razor blade filled waters under 10 feet of ice" than see Amir step foot on a court.
 I just figured, hey, a forum, that might be a good place to discuss the Pistons.
 This place would be really dull if everyone just stated who they think is wonderful and who is scrubs and stuck to it.

+You are so awesome.
 That's kinda how I feel about Michael Curry right now.

 Separate names with a comma.